What is Lymepak and how is it used?

 Although IH may improve after discontinuation of treatment, the possibility for permanent visual loss exists.
 If visual disturbance occurs during treatment, prompt ophthalmologic evaluation is warranted.
 Since intracranial pressure can remain elevated for weeks after drug cessation patients should be monitored until they stabilize.

-The antianabolic action of the tetracyclines, including LYMEPAK may cause an increase in BUN.
+The antianabolic action of the tetracyclines, including LYMEPAK may cause an increase in blood urea nitrogen (BUN).
 Studies to date indicate that this does not occur with the use of doxycycline in patients with renal impairment.

 Development Of Drug Resistant Bacteria